The long list of Scott Pruitt controversies

 So, will he survive?

+"When we have an announcement, we'll make it," he added, which isn't exactly a full-throated vote of confidence.

-According to the Wall Street Journal, White House Chief-of-Staff John Kelly is convinced Mr Pruitt has to go - and soon.
+Of course, back in April the Wall Street Journal was reporting that White House Chief-of-Staff John Kelly was poised to sack Mr Pruitt.
+Despite all the heat, the EPA head has proved remarkably resilient.

-If you believe President Donald Trump's tweets, however, the environment chief is doing a great job (but is "TOTALLY under siege").
+If you believe Mr Trump's tweets, the environment chief is doing a great job (but is "TOTALLY under siege").

 Mr Pruitt seems determined to touch on them all - and come through on the other side still standing.

-He's well-liked by conservatives who admire his deregulatory zeal, and Washington Republicans may be loath to have a fourth high-profile administration job that requires Senate confirmation open up this year.
+He's well-liked by conservatives who admire his deregulatory zeal, and Washington Republicans may be loath to yet another high-profile administration job that requires Senate confirmation open up this year.

 We'll see, as the president likes to say...